 After cleaning, this next pre-cooking step is critical to soften up the Buche and eliminate any weird smells.

 Place the pork belly in a big saucepan, cover it with water, and cook for three hours.
-Before removing the meat, use a fork to probe the stomach to see if it’s cooked through.
+Before removing the meat, use a fork to probe the stomach to see if it’s cooked.

 Note that the boiling process will vary depending on the size of the meat you have.
-Cooking smaller cuts takes a shorter time and vice versa for bigger Buche meat.
+Cooking smaller cuts takes a shorter time and vice versa for bigger portions of Buche meat.

 Depending on the duration of the boiling process, you might have to add more water so it doesn’t boil out, and you end up with burned meat.